micans/pick/README.md

 ## Selecting based on numerical proximity

-### Using epsilon and selecting within additive range.
+### Using epsilon and selecting within additive range

 Select all rows where `tim` is approximately 1.0.
 The default epsilon (maximum allowed deviation) for this is 0.0001 but can be changed (see below).